patrickbwarren/transam-triton/README.md

 ```
 followed by whatever code is required.
 Note that the `!END` in this generates two bytes as a little-endian 16-bit word, as required for the tape format.
 Thus the actual code starts at 1602.

-Note that strings in TRITON are usually terminated by the ASCII
+Strings in TRITON are usually terminated by the ASCII
 END OF TRANSMISSION marker (ASCII `04` or ctrl-D), so that a typical string would look like
 ```
 STRING: "THIS IS A STRING" 04